-- · our ability to obtain adequate financing to fund operations and to develop or enhance our technology; - our ability to generate sufficient cash flow to service our debt obligations; - · our ability to obtain or maintain regulatory approval to market our medical devices; - · our ability to complete clinical trials on a timely basis and that completed clinical trials will be sufficient to support commercialization of our products; - the anticipated timing, cost and progress of the development and commercialization of new products or services, and improvements to our existing products, and related impacts on our profitability and cash position; - · our ability to effectively market and sell our products and expand our business, both in unit sales and product diversification; - our ability to achieve broad customer adoption of our products and services; - · existing or increased competition; - our ability to sell additional units, and, once sold, recognize the expected margins, using the reimbursement code for our Ekso Indego Personal device with the Centers for Medicare and Medicaid Services ("CMS"); - · our ability to obtain CE certificates registered by Ekso Bionics, Inc. for our Ekso Indego Therapy and Ekso Indego Personal devices; - rapid changes in technological solutions available to our markets; - · volatility with our business, including long and variable sales cycles, which could have a negative impact on our results of operations for any given quarter; - · changes to our domestic or international sales and operations; - · our ability to obtain or maintain patent protection for our intellectual property; - the scope, validity and enforceability of our and third-party intellectual property rights; - significant government regulation of medical devices and the healthcare industry; - · our ability to receive regulatory clearance from certain government authorities, including any conditions, limitations or restrictions placed on such approvals; - our customers' ability to get third-party reimbursement for our products and services associated with them and our ability to manage the complex and lengthy reimbursement process; - the potential for our products to be subject to voluntary or involuntary recall; - our product liability insurance may not adequately cover potential claims; - warrant claims and our accelerated maintenance program results in additional operating costs to us; - our failure to implement our business plan or strategies; - · our ability to successfully consummate acquisitions on acceptable terms and to integrate any such acquisitions; - our early termination of leases, difficulty filling vacancies or negotiating improved lease terms; - our ability to retain or attract key employees;
+- · our ability to obtain adequate financing to fund operations and to develop or enhance our technology; - our ability to generate sufficient cash flow to service our debt obligations; - · our ability to obtain or maintain regulatory approval to market our medical devices; - · our ability to complete clinical trials on a timely basis and that completed clinical trials will be sufficient to support commercialization of our products; - the anticipated timing, cost and progress of the development and commercialization of new products or services, and improvements to our existing products, and related impacts on our profitability and cash position; - · our ability to effectively market and sell our products and expand our business, both in unit sales and product diversification; - our ability to achieve broad customer adoption of our products and services; - existing or increased competition; - · our estimates regarding our current or future addressable market; - our ability to sell additional units, and, once sold, recognize the expected margins and revenue, using the reimbursement code for our Ekso Indego Personal device with CMS; - our ability to obtain reimbursement from CMS in a timely manner and at the expected reimbursement levels; - our ability to obtain insurance coverage beyond CMS; - our ability to obtain additional indications of use for our devices; - our ability to obtain CE certificates registered by Ekso Bionics, Inc. for our Ekso Indego Therapy and Ekso Indego Personal devices; - rapid changes in technological solutions available to our markets; - · volatility with our business, including long and variable sales cycles, which could have a negative impact on our results of operations for any given quarter; - changes to our domestic or international sales and operations; - our ability to obtain or maintain patent protection for our intellectual property; - the scope, validity and enforceability of our and third-party intellectual property rights; - significant government regulation of medical devices and the healthcare industry; - our ability to receive regulatory clearance from certain government authorities, including any conditions, limitations or restrictions placed on such approvals; - our customers' ability to get third-party reimbursement for our products and services associated with them and our ability to manage the complex and lengthy reimbursement process; - the potential for our products to be subject to voluntary or involuntary recall; - our product liability insurance may not adequately cover potential claims; - · warrant claims and our accelerated maintenance program results in additional operating costs to us; - our failure to implement our business plan or strategies, including our expectations of CMS as a potential source of revenue; - our ability to successfully consummate acquisitions on acceptable terms and to integrate any such acquisitions; - our early termination of leases, difficulty filling vacancies or negotiating improved lease terms; - our ability to retain or attract key employees;

-- scope, scale and duration of the impact of outbreaks of a pandemic disease, such as COVID-19; - stock volatility or illiquidity; - our ability to maintain adequate internal controls over financial reporting; - the impacts of foreign currency price fluctuations; and - · overall economic and market conditions.
+- scope, scale and duration of the impact of outbreaks of global health events, such as COVID-19; - stock volatility or illiquidity; - · our ability to maintain adequate internal controls over financial reporting; - · the impacts of foreign currency price fluctuations; and - overall economic and market conditions.